Yifan-bio/Manual/ATAC-seq/ATAC-seq.md

 ### Genrich

 Genrich is still not published and there is issues on more reads you have, the less peaks you get.
 However, it is more computational easy to use and less computation resources to use.
 Additionally, it allows the combination of multiple replicates Genrich can allow the user to do the post-alignment filtering in the algorithm by just incorporating the commands in the algorithm.
 However, it requires MASSIVE computational power so do it before the peak calling step.
+This algorithm provides a narrowPeak alogrithm that provides the user with bunch of small peaks.
+Genrich can apply the Tn5 shifts when ATAC-seq mode is selected.
+In most cases, we do not have 9bp resolution so we don’t take it into account.

 ```sh
 Genrich -t $input.bam \